admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * SMC / Add Prop / does not focus new Prop -- open, frustrated :-(
 * CDs / Add CD / does not focus new CD!! (but has a unique id...) -- same issue :-(
-* serialization of plugin options does not work with Stringify(): "Type" is 20 instead of "GlobalReference"
+* serialization of plugin options does not work with Stringify(): "Type" is 20 instead of "GlobalReference" -- refactored, but still not with AAS core
 * Ctrl-V does not work in modal dialogues ..
 (Blazor only?)
   -> not sop easy to provoke .. test again ..
 * Copy "single/ recursive" for Submodels is not great